NASM CNC Study Guide

 Caffeine

 This is naturally occurring, and it stimulates the nervous system.
-It has been shown to increase daily energy expenditure, decrease the energy intake levels, reduced the amount of perceived effort from activity, and improve energy levels in general.
+It has been shown to increase daily energy expenditure, decrease energy intake levels, reduce perceived effort from activity, and improve energy levels in general.

 Starch/Fat Blockers and Other Common Weight Loss Supplements